skip to main content

 Adjunct Clinical Assistant Professor

 Olawale O. Fashina., M.D, was appointed the Chief of Staff for the Central Texas Veterans Health Care System (CTVHCS) effective July 13, 2014.
 Dr. Fashina is responsible for all medical programs, policies and medical operations of this multi-million-dollar VA health care system.
-It is comprised of the Temple and Waco VA medical centers, a large stand-alone outpatient clinic in Austin, and Community Based Outpatient Clinics located in Brownwood, Bryan/College Station, Cedar Park, La Grange, and Palestine.
+It is comprised of the Waco VA medical centers, a large stand-alone outpatient clinic in Austin, and Community Based Outpatient Clinics located in Brownwood, Bryan/College Station, Cedar Park, La Grange, and Palestine.

 Prior to this appointment, Dr. Fashina served as the Associate Chief of Staff for Ambulatory Care from 2007-2014 with responsibility for Primary Care, C&P, Women Veterans’ Health, and Patient Education.
 He served as VISN 17 Lead for Primary Care.
 Dr. Fashina earned his medical degree from the University of Lagos in 1982.
 He is board certified in Internal Medicine and holds a Masters’ Degree in Health Administration.
 Dr. Fashina is a Certified Physician Executive and an assistant professor at Texas A&M College of Medicine.
-Dr Fashina serves as Associate Site Dean for Texas A&M Medical School.
+Dr Fashina serves as Associate Site Dean for Texas A&M Medical College.

 Robyn Fader